AjayKMehta/setup-machine/README.md

 Move-WslDistro -Distro docker-desktop -ExportPath D:/wsl/Docker/distro
 ```

-When you are satisfied that this is working, you can delete tar files.
+When you are satisfied that this is working, you can delete the tar files.

 ### Getting a Shell in Docker for Windows Moby VM